ihmeuw/easylink/README.md

 You should now have an image file named `<IMAGE-NAME>.tar.gz` alongside the Dockerfile which can be used to spin up the container.

+Note that it may be occasionally required to clean up unused data to make room for building
+images: `sudo docker system prune`.

 ## Creating a singularity image to be shared